mara557/data-baristas-final-project/README.md

 ## Project Background

-This app uses Python ran on an AWS Lambda to Extract data from an S3 Bucket, transform it within the lambda and load the data onto redshift using SQS with a different Lambda.
-The data is then analysed on an EC2 to provide insights as well as CloudWatch information using Grafana.
+This project uses Python running on AWS Lambda to extract data from an S3 bucket, transform it within the Lambda, and load the data into Redshift using SQS with a different Lambda.
+The data is then analyzed on an EC2 instance to provide insights, and CloudWatch information is visualized using Grafana.

-We started by building a local proof of concept, then integrating it into AWS.
+We started by building a local proof of concept in Visual Studio Code with Python scripts, Docker, and Adminer for database management, and then integrated it into AWS.

 ## Client Requirements

-The client requirements are as followed:
+The client requirements are as follows:

 ```
-Based on the sales data from each branch that is provided in RAW CSV files, for each row in each CSV file you must.
+Based on the sales data from each branch provided in raw CSV files, for each row in each CSV file you must:

-Remove the Customer Name and the CARD Number - you should not store those anywhere.
+Remove the Customer Name and the Card Number - you should not store those anywhere.

-Keep a Cash/Card payment method
+Keep a Cash/Card payment method.

-Reorganise the transaction data so you split out the individual product from each order.

-e.g. "Regular Flavoured iced latte - Hazelnut - 2.75, Large Latte - 2.45" into separate data rows for reporting on, normalise this.
+Reorganize the transaction data to split out the individual product from each order.
+For example, "Regular Flavoured iced latte - Hazelnut - 2.75, Large Latte - 2.45" into separate data rows for reporting, normalize this.

-This is because they want reports/graphs/visualisations later, on things like:
+This is because they want reports/graphs/visualizations later, on things like:

 How many coffees did we sell, of which type, each week?
 Which store had the highest sales each week, or day?

-What was the total value of Hazelnut Coffee sales each week, totalled for all stores?
+What was the total value of Hazelnut Coffee sales each week, totaled for all stores?

-What was the total value of Large Latte sales each day, totalled for all stores?
+What was the total value of Large Latte sales each day, totaled for all stores?

-They also wish you to build visualisation of you Cloud Architecture performance and operations
+They also wish you to build visualizations of your cloud architecture performance and operations.
 ```
 # Installation and Setup

 ## Requirements
 Docker 26.1.1
 Python 3.12.1
 Pip 24.0

-Requirements in requirements file (details in install instructions)

-VSCode or similar IDE
+Requirements in the requirements file (details in install instructions) VSCode or similar IDE

-GitBash or other terminal
+GitBash or another terminal